 I wish I had a picture or a video.
 I really wish I did.
 Last year I was skiing in the Seventh Heaven zone at Whistler Blackcomb in British Columbia.
 It was my first day at a new ski resort and I was having a blast.
 I came in from above the tree line too fast, and since I was in unfamiliar territory, I unknowingly came out of the trees above a cat-track.
 Eight-feet-to-flat later I had given myself a concussion, destroyed a helmet and goggle lens, and had to hike down to get my skis from beyond the boundary rope.
 This was not how I intended to start my ski vacation at Whistler Blackcomb.

-Let’s be real.
-Crashing while skiing or snowboarding isn’t something you can extensively control.
-When you’re ripping down a hill and catch an edge or get out of balance while sailing over that 50-foot kicker, or even just lapping your favorite groomers; there is not much that you can do when you lose control.
+Let’s be real—crashing while skiing or snowboarding isn’t something you can control.
+There is not much you can do when you lose control when you’re ripping down a hill and catch an edge or get out of balance while sailing over that 50-foot kicker.
 I would like to give you a formula to get yourself out of a crash, but if you’re crashing, then that’s it, you’re crashing.
 The best way to fall while skiing and snowboarding is to not fall at all.
-However, falling is part of the learning process and as a result is inevitable.
-However, there are some preventative measures that you can practice to not only crash less often, but also potentially save yourself from a major injury.
+However, falling is part of the learning process and, as a result, is inevitable.
+However, you can practice a few preventative measures to not only crash less often, but also potentially save yourself from a major injury.
 Let’s start by outlining three common ski crashes.